nikogura/gomason/README.md

 2. Building binaries for the target OS/Arch.

 3. Personally signing the binaries thus built.
-Artifact repos can sign things, it's true, but that just means you can verify that binary X was put in repo Y.  It's one step removed from actual authorship.
-The idea is the actual author of a binary will sign their work- by whatever supported means you choose, and then you can upload it to the repo of your choice for distribution with the world.

 4. Actually publish those binaries and their signatures to the artifact repo of your choice.